 Use the Google Keywords Tool to find out what people are looking for in your niche.
 Use one primary keyword for each article you write.

 Avoid keyword stuffing in your articles.
-A keyword density of 1% per article is enough to make your content look relevant.
-Also, using your keyword in the meta title, meta description, and subtitles of each post is more effective for rankings than spamming your readers.
+A keyword density of 2% per article is enough to make your content look relevant.
+Also, using your keyword in the meta title, meta description, and subtitles of each post is more useful for rankings than spamming your readers.

 2. Meta Description and Title